Quick Search is a keyword search for books, images, journal articles and more.

 How many people have read your 10-page term paper?
 If you're like most students, the answer is probably somewhere around two: you and your professor.
-Exceptional work by undergraduate students, done for class or for independent research, often goes unnoticed, and research is not finished until its results are shared with others.
-With an increasing emphasis in universities on undergraduate research experiences, Undergraduate Research Journals offer undergraduate students the chance to complete the scientific process, including writing up the finished research, having it peer reviewed, and ultimately having it published in the scientific literature.
+Exceptional work by undergraduate students, done for class or for independent research, often goes unnoticed, but in the professional academic world, research is not finished until its results are shared with others.
+With an increasing emphasis in universities on undergraduate research experiences, many journals offer undergraduate students the chance to complete the scientific process, including writing up the finished research, having it peer reviewed, and ultimately having it published in the scientific literature.

 There are several reasons that undergraduate students should consider submitting their work to an Undergraduate Research Journal:

 1. It illustrates the high quality of undergraduates' scholarly work, whether it is traditional data-based activity, literature reviews, or historical research.
 Because modeling can facilitate learning, showing students what their peers have accomplished should help to encourage ever widening circles of students to become engaged in and excited about research.

 2. Transmitting the results of one's scholarship through a printed medium requires development of formal written communication skills.
 According to employers and professional and graduate school faculty, increasing undergraduates' written communication skills would make those students more attractive for employment and for admission to post graduate training or education.
 Journals provide an excellent opportunity for students to list a professional publication on their resume.

 3. It increases students' success in life following graduation.
 The amount of time and focus required to prepare a research paper for publication prepares students for other difficult, yet rewarding tasks they will face throughout their lives.

 4. Undergraduate research is a vital component in education.
 The literature suggests that students take projects more seriously and learn more when the project is directed towards an external rather than an internal audience such as a class assignment.